xnvme/xnvme/docs/tutorial/devs/index.rst

 Additionally, in order to prepare the system for user-space NVMe drivers, then vfio/iommu should be enabled along with a couple of user-limit tweaks.

-Have a look at the :ref:`sec-gs-system-config-userspace-config` section for the details on this.
+Have a look at the :ref:`sec-backends-spdk-config` section for the details on this.

 .. _sec-tutorials-devs-linux-homedir: